-- If you are aged between 11 and 55, you will be asked to sign a form asking questions about any potential pregnancy and your registered sex at birth. - This is to ensure safe testing and accurate diagnosis when reviewing your images as we will need to be aware of any potential variations in your anatomy. - This information will be stored sensitively and confidentially. - If you require any further information about any of this or if you have any questions, please contact the department.
+- This is to ensure safe testing and accurate diagnosis when reviewing your images as we will need to be aware of any potential variations in your anatomy. - This information will be stored sensitively and confidentially. - If you require any further information about any of this or if you have any questions, please contact the department.